yijiem/design-pattern-cpp/factory/README.md

 ## overview

-Factory pattern is always used with Abstract Based Class and its derived classes to provide user a way of creating different derived class objects without knowing the details of those classes.
+Factory pattern is often used with Abstract Based Class and its derived classes to provide user a way of creating different derived class objects without knowing the details of those classes.